Taxis of Vietnam: Market share

 Taxicab companies and independent cab drivers operate side by side.
 Mailinh, Hanoi, and Vinasun are among the biggest taxi companies.
-FastGo is Vietnam's first car-hailing app, though it is joined by Mailinh's native app, GrabCar (which took over Uber's operations after the company's exit from the region in 2018) among a growing number of apps.
+FastGo is Vietnam's first car-hailing app, though it is joined by Mailinh's native app, Grab (which took over Uber's operations after the company's exit from the region in 2018) among a growing number of apps.

 In Hanoi alone, it was calculated in 2018 that there were 26,350 taxicabs in collectively accounting for 14% of the rides taken (with buses accounting for 8.5% and private cars for 8%).

 App-based motorcycle taxi services have also become available, but have not proven to stabilize the financial position of the drivers.

 Price and regulation

 Taxi companies that refuse to adjust fares to market circumstances, such as drops in the price of fuel, have been cautioned with fined by authorities.
 In 2019, Vietnam was listed as one of ten countries with the cheapest taxi fares.

 Vinasun and Grabcar have been involved in legal disputes on whether ride sharing apps should be regulated as taxi companies as well as technology companies.
 In 2020, a policy was announced that cars providing paid rides, regardless if app-based or not, would have to switched to yellow license plate to declare their status as a 'commissioned' car.